-Cellulose insulation typically comes as loose-fill fiberglass insulation.
-The installation process, therefore, involves using an insulation blower to blow cellulose insulation into attics or walls, allowing the cellulose to settle in and fill the spaces.
+Cellulose insulation typically comes as loose-fill insulation.
+The installation process, therefore, involves using an insulation blower to blow the cellulose insulation in walls or attics, allowing the pieces to settle in and fill the spaces.

 When You Should Use Cellulose Insulation

-Cellulose insulation can be used similarly to how blown-in fiberglass insulation is used, with the ability to have it blown into nearly any space.
+Cellulose insulation can be used similarly to how blown-in fiberglass insulation is used, with the ability to have it blown or dense packed into nearly any space.
 This makes cellulose insulation ideal for closed walls that need better insulation.
-Instead of conducting an invasive insulation process that requires opening up the wall cavity, cellulose insulation can be blown in through a small hole providing access to the wall cavity.
+Instead of conducting an invasive insulation process that requires opening up the entire wall cavity, cellulose insulation can be blown in through a small hole providing access to the wall cavity.
 Loose-fill cellulose insulation also provides an effective insulation method for attics, either as primary insulation or as a second layer over aging or poorly installed fiberglass batt insulation.
 The blown-in cellulose insulation will settle over the attic evenly, filling irregular spaces with ease.
-Cellulose insulation can also be dense packed into closed cavities.

 Benefits of Cellulose Insulation